LopezNathan/VPN-Deployer/README.md

   * Choose a size: 512 MB
   * Choose a datacenter region: Any
   * Select additional options: Check "User Data" & Paste the [Script](https://raw.githubusercontent.com/NathanZepol/VPN-Deployer/master/user-data.txt)
-  * Edit YOUR-NAME & YOUR-EMAIL in the "User Data" Script
+  * Edit YOUR-IP & YOUR-EMAIL in the "User Data" Script

 * You will receive an email with a link to download the .ovpn client file.
 This link automatically expires in 5 minutes.